moorepants/learn-multibody-dynamics/angular.rst

 Addition of Angular Acceleration
 ================================

-The calculation of angular acceleration is relatively simple, but the addition of angular velocities explained in Sec. :ref:`Addition of Angular Velocity` does not extend to angular accelerations.
+The calculation of angular acceleration is relatively simple due to the equivalence when observed from different reference frames, but the addition of angular velocities explained in Sec. :ref:`Addition of Angular Velocity` does not extend to angular accelerations.
+Adding successive angular accelerations does not result in a valid total angular acceleration.

 .. math::
    :label: addition-angular-acceleration